Mark, an innocent young man, had his front teeth knocked out on a night out in Glasgow.

 The more astute reader will notice that Mark had some tooth whitening of his natural enamel to maximise the cosmetic effect.

 Mark (and his mother!) are very happy with the result.
+Few people would now realise he had his front teeth knocked out so violently.

 Treatment costs were £3368 including X-rays, extraction, denture, tooth whitening, dental implant and porcelain bridge.